-Government hospitals often get a bad rap but in terms of medical attention, this is perhaps a bit harsh , notwithstanding the press reports of less than satisfactory medical attention.
-You will probably find the biggest difference between government and private hospitals is in "Customer Service" for want of a better term.
+Government hospitals often get a bad rap but in terms of medical attention, this is perhaps a bit harsh, notwithstanding the press reports of less than satisfactory medical attention.
+You will probably find the biggest difference between government and private hospitals is "Customer Service" for want of a better term.
 Dormitory style rooms rather than private hotel rooms are the norm, and staff shortages mean nurses especially, are overworked and underpaid.
-But you will usually get the medical attention you need.
+But you will usually get the medical attention you need, at least in Dubai and Abu Dhabi anyway.
 Sometimes, for major medical procedures, a private hospital will ship you off to a government hospital anyway.

 Sometimes there's a bit of an overlap between what is a government facility and what is a private facility - some hospitals are run as a partnership between a private entity (possibly government owned), and a foreign center.
 A Public Private Partnership (PPP) type of structure.

 - Abu Dhabi Health Authority (HAAD) - Health Authority Abu Dhabi